submorphic/Modern-Fullstack-Serverless-/Ch6.md

 You’ll be using these events and the information contained within them to perform different types of actions from within the functions.

+## IAM Permissions and Trigger Configuration

+1. When setting up these triggers using the CLI, a couple of things are happening under the hood:The CLI is enabling the trigger itself in the Lambda configuration.
+When a trigger is enabled, the event will be sent to the function every time that interaction happens (API event, S3 upload, etc.).

+2. The CLI is giving additional permissions to the function itself to interact with other services.
+For instance, when we enable the S3 trigger in this chapter, we are wanting the Lambda function to be able to read and store images in that bucket.

+3. To enable this, the CLI will add additional Identity and Access Management (IAM) policies under the hood to the function, giving it permissions like read and write access to work with S3, or permissions to interact with the Cognito user pool in our other example.